 - -RUN causes immediate execution of all stacked commands, closes any external files, and continues the procedure.
 For more information, see Executing Stacked Commands and Continuing the Procedure on page 393. - -EXIT forces the execution of stacked commands, and closes the procedure.
-For more information, see Executing Stacked Commands and Exiting the Procedure on page 394. - □ -QUIT cancels execution of any stacked commands and causes an immediate exit from the procedure.
-For more information, see Canceling the Execution of a Procedure on page 395. - -QUIT FOCUS terminates a procedure and exits FOCUS.
-For more information, see Canceling the Execution of a Procedure on page 395.
+For more information, see Executing Stacked Commands and Continuing the Procedure on page 393. - -QUIT cancels execution of any stacked commands and causes an immediate exit from the procedure.
+For more information, see How to Cancel the Execution of a Procedure on page 395. - □ -QUIT FOCUS terminates a procedure and exits FOCUS.
+For more information, see How to Cancel the Execution of a Procedure on page 395.